 Attractive yet engaging images are essential for success on most social media platforms.
 The ideal, of course, is original photographs, illustrations, or infographics created by you, members of your team, or customers.
 However, that isn’t always possible.

-Stock media images can stand in and work well for conveying a message, concept, mood, or feeling.
-There are a few free stock image sites with freemium/low cost options that small businesses and creatives use to create social media graphics, blog illustrations, and other marketing materials.
+Stock media images can stand in and work well to convey a message, concept, mood, or feeling.
+Many online services and websites offer free, freemium, and premium plans that small businesses and creatives can use to create social media graphics, illustrations, and other marketing materials.
 Here are a few to get you started:

 - Pexels – Their search and mobile app make it easy to find appropriate images.

 - Unsplash – A social stock photography platform that allows you to curate themed sets.

 - Kaboom Pics – Includes a feature that suggests a complementary color palette.